mekomsolutions/openmrs-module-initializer/README.md

 ### Releases notes

 #### Version 2.1.0
+* _Initialize Validator_ a standalone fatjar to make dry runs of OpenMRS configs.
+* Added a runtime property to define an inclusion or exclusion list of domains.
+* Added a runtime property to specify wildcard patterns filters for each domain.
+* Added a runtime property to toggle off the generation of the checksums.
 * Bulk creation and edition of ID Gen's autogeneration options provided through CSV files in **configuration/autogenerationoptions**.
 * Support associating location tags to locations using boolean `Tag|` headers.
 * Bulk creation and edition of location tags provided through CSV files in **configuration/locationtags**.